Our History

 More and more friends, young students in Paris, sought out the group who had found a way to live the Gospel.
 By 1835, the society, named after St Vincent de Paul, a French Saint who dedicated his life to the poor, had grown to more than 100 members.

 The Society continued to grow throughout France, and over time spread to other countries.
-Today, the Society operates in 155 countries and has over 950 000 members.
+Today, it operates in 155 countries and has over 950 000 members.

-In South Africa, St Vincent de Paul Society has approximately 2 500 members and volunteers who work hard to assist people in need and combat social injustice.
+In South Africa, St Vincent de Paul Society has over 2 000 members and volunteers who work within their communities to assist people in need, and combat social injustice.

 We rely on contributions of cash and kind from other caring people who allow us to be their hands – carrying comfort, compassion and practical help to those most in need.

-Please join them!
+Please join us!
 Your donation will be put to work to give the poor and disadvantaged people of our country a ‘hand up’.
 Any amount, large or small, makes a difference.

 Thank you and God bless you.